FineInstructions: Scaling Synthetic Instructions to Pre-Training Scale: Discussion

 \subsection{Limitations and Future Directions}

+We intentionally do not optimize for or report perplexity, a standard proxy for language modeling ability.
+Because FineInstructions pre-trains models exclusively on instruction-answer pairs rather than raw next-token prediction over documents, we openly concede that standard pre-training likely outperforms our approach on perplexity-based metrics.
+Our primary optimization target is downstream user utility (producing useful responses to prompts), rather than intermediate language modeling proxies, and our evaluation suite reflects this objective.
+Our comparisons against baselines may appear format-mismatched or that our approach has a supervision advantage.
+However, our approach and the synthetic baselines (IPT, Nemotron-CC, WRAP, and Q\&A) operate on the same principle: converting raw pre-training documents into a query-response training format.
+The performance gains we report over these baselines therefore stem from the design of our pipeline (diverse user-derived templates for more realistic queries, document-grounded excerpt answers, and judge filtering).

 The FineInstructions pipeline could be optimized and scaled to yield better results.
-For example, the distribution of source queries, calibration of the matching embedding, and the sampling weights all have influence on the composition and complexity of instructions generated.
+Several procedural choices, including 50K-example distillation sets and a retrieval threshold of 0.865, reflect compute budget constraints and manual calibration rather than systematic tuning.
+The distribution of source queries, calibration of the matching embedding, and the sampling weights all have influence on the composition and complexity of instructions generated.
 An optimal mixture may yield further improvements in performance.
 One common failure mode we observe in the generated instructions is that complex templates are challenging to match and instantiate.
 Scaling to larger models beyond the 1B and 3B scales considered in this work could yield stronger performance on complex templates and longer documents.
 Although our chosen benchmarks provide a reliable picture of language model performance in a range of scenarios, we also found that there is a paucity of benchmarks targeting the kind of long-tail realistic knowledge tasks users ask LLMs (recommendations, advice, suggestions, etc.) as opposed to factual recall of knowledge.
 Moreover, pre-training on instruction-answer pairs yields a model that consistently produces long-form answers and assigns a low probability to answer choices or short-form responses.
 This makes benchmarks using log probability-based classification for evaluation ill-suited for our setting and prior studies have found such evaluation is not reliable \citep{logproblimits1,logproblimits2}.
 Instead, extractive or LLM-as-judge based grading is recommended, which we follow.
 There are comparatively few LLM benchmarks in the latter category.